oplS16projects/16A.D.---FP-SVG/README.md

 ## Schedule

 ### Progress
- Goals for the first milstone are met only partially.
-Most of the work done is related to application's architecture.
+ Goals for the second milestone are met partially.
+Currently, the framework of application is almost complete, basic functionality is in place - drawing shapes, exporting image to SVG.
+ Sample output:
+ ![sample][sample-out]

 ### First Milestone (Fri Apr 15)
 * Semi-complete GUI frontend.